End of Semester

 - Clean up your files by attaching all paper to the appropriate section in the file and ensure all key documents have been scanned in and named into the electronic file folder in the appropriate section: BasicData, ClientCorr, IRS-TC, Misc.; and

 - Submit the end of semester checklist form signed and dated to the administrative coordinator.
-You are responsible for having your name checked off by the administrative coordinator as having submitted the memo, end of semester checklist and evaluation forms.

 (Applicable for non-returning students)

-- Send a transition letter to each client along with two copies of a new, two-page power of attorney (POA) form for the client’s signature.
+- Send a transition letter to each client along with two copies of the two-page power of attorney (POA) form for the client’s signature.
 Include a business reply mail envelope for client.
 Request the client to sign the two copies of the POA but not to date the second pages.
 Personalize the letter and keep in mind the evaluation of you and the clinic your client will be asked to complete.
 Advise the client of the status of the case.
 Remind the client of any additional information or documents that the client is expected to send to the Tax Clinic.
 File the letter on the electronic folder “”ClientCorr” as TransLtr(month and year – i.e. 0509) and the paper copy in the “Client Correspondence” section of the paper file;

 - Complete both pages of the power of attorney and print the client’s name(s) where indicated on the second page.

 - Send a transition letter to each IRS representative with whom you have been working; however do not revoke the power of attorney.
-File the Transition Letter as TransLtrIRS (month and year such as 0509) in the electronic folder “IRS-TC” and the paper copy in the IRS pat of the paper file;
+File the Transition Letter as TransLtrIRS (month and year such as 0509) in the electronic folder “IRS-TC” and the paper copy in the IRS part of the paper file;

-- Return all files to your drawer.
+- Return all files to their respective place in the file cabinets.

 Student Clinic Evaluation

 Each student is required to complete the anonymous electronic evaluation of the clinic and the personnel to include a written one-page confidential memorandum in the evaluation’s comments section that contains suggestions, criticism etc. for the clinic in future semesters.
+The link will be furnished via e-mail.